- PCOS is a hormone imbalance that can cause irregular periods, unwanted hair growth, and acne.

 What causes PCOS?

 PCOS is caused by an imbalance in the hormones (chemical messengers) in your brain and your ovaries.
-PCOS usually happens when a hormone called LH (from the pituitary gland) or levels of insulin (from the pancreas) are too high, which results in extra testosterone production by the ovary.
+PCOS usually happens when a hormone called LH (from the pituitary gland) or levels of insulin (from the pancreas) are too high, which then causes the ovaries to make extra amounts of testosterone.

 For a more detailed explanation, take a look at the female reproductive anatomy image: